liquorice/stride-app/README.md

 (You will be prompted to enter the password)

 To create the database (only required the first time you set up the app), use `rake db:create && rake db:migrate`.
 To migrate the database at any time to reflect new structural changes, use `rake db:migrate`.

+== Sites

+The app is deployed once, but is accessed as several different sites.
+This is determined by the request url, which is matched against the 'hosts' array in the Sites table.